Skip to Main Content

 Degree: PhD Operations Management

 Hobbies/Interests: Before I had kids I used to travel a lot.
-I love reading and I really enjoy music.
+I love reading and I really enjoy music and play videogames.
 Also I am a huge Real Madrid fan.

 Martín González Cabello